 I couldn’t agree more.

-Current stories of change might satisfy the latter justification but fall short of meeting learning or public relations goals.
+Most current stories of change might satisfy donors but fall short of meeting learning or public relations goals.

 How we might reimagine them